 [MastersinCommunications.com] May we please have a brief description of your educational and professional background?

 [Nicole Anderson] I am a Utah native, communication professional, and freelance writer.
 I hold a master’s degree in Strategic Communications from Westminster College, a Bachelor of Science from the University of Utah in environmental studies with a minor in history along with an Associates of Art degree in history from Salt Lake Community College.

 I have taught at Salt Lake Community College (SLCC) since 2015 in the Communication Department.
 I teach public speaking, intercultural communication, and business communication where I include concepts such as visual communication, brand strategy, technical writing, and non-fiction writing.
 I also teach concurrent enrollment classes for students in high school.
-I present a six-week lecture and hands-on environmental and nature writing course for the Osher Lifelong Learning Institute at the University of Utah.

 In my free time, I work as a freelance writer and editor for several different publications.
 Some of my essays and writing collections have appeared in Airboating Magazine, Breathing Stories – which was developed and delivered to state legislators to educate them about the growing air quality problem — Gateway Magazine, I love Youtah, The Coalition to Keep the Lake Great — which was utilized by the Army Corp of Engineers and some local legislators to protect and educate citizens about wetland habitat in Bear River Bay — New West News, and Utah Stories, among others.

 During my time in the MSC program, I had the opportunity to participate in an international communication strategic project with Westminster College and Peruvian Hearts, a non-profit organization where their team focused on website design, branding, and marketing.
 I am a former volunteer member of the Nature Conservancy’s Speaker’s Bureau.

 - Forests of the World from Project Learning Tree